ConesaLab/courses-SQANTI_verse/README.md

 # 1. SQANTI3 QC

 The first step of the suite, and where the *SQANTI verse* begins in the Quality Control (QC) module.
-This module is designed to assess the quality of a transcriptome, and integrate multiple kinds of orthonogal data that might help to understand and determine what are the true isoforms.
+This module is designed to assess the quality of a transcriptome, and integrate multiple kinds of orthogonal data that might help to understand and determine what are the true isoforms.
 As an end result, SQANTI3 QC will take as input the target transcriptome and the reference genome and annotation.
 The user can optionally add other data sources, such as short-reads RNA-seq data or CAGE peaks, to include more parameters that will be used in downstream analysis.
 The QC module will parse all of this information and produce a report and a classification on the given isoforms based on the structural categories defined in the sqanti paper.

 <details>
 <summary><strong> 🏗️ SQANTI3 structural categories</strong></summary><br>